saumas/dcos-docs-site/pages/mesosphere/dcos/services/dcos-monitoring/1.3.1/release-notes/index.md

 ## Updates

-* Remove support for Prometheus Mesos Exporter, no longer used to collect Mesos metrics.
+* Remove support for Prometheus Mesos Exporter, which is no longer used to collect Mesos metrics.

 # Version v0.2.1